arcionlabs/arcion-docs/content/docs/source-setup/MongoDB.md

 For real-time replication, you must create a heartbeat table in the source Mongo

-1. Create a heartbeat table in the schema you are going to replicate with the following DDL
+1. Create a heartbeat table in the schema you are going to replicate with the following DDL:
    ```SQL
    CREATE TABLE "<user_database>"."<schema>"."replicate_io_cdc_heartbeat"(
      "timestamp" BIGINT NOT NULL,